 8. Right regarding automated decision making and profiling.

 We do not make any decisions regarding personal data based purely on automated systems.

 Accountability and governance

-We hold the ISO 9001:2015 international quality standard certification.
-This is confirmed every year by an external audit conducted by SGS.
+We manage our business embracing the ISO 9001:2015 international quality standard.
 As part of our rigorous internal audit process we review all our policies, procedures and processes on a regular basis.
-This means that we are confident that we are complaint with GDPR since we are compliant with ISO 9001:205.
+This means that we are confident that we are complaint with GDPR since we are compliant with ISO 9001:2015.
 You can read our Quality Policy on the About page on our website.